BrainDynamicsUSYD/nftsim/README.md

+# Neurofield

+This library implements methods to simulate neural field models, based on Robinson's Neural Field Theory.

+## Installation

+1. Fork and clone; or,

+2. download the latest [release](https://github.com/BrainDynamicsUSYD/neurofield/releases) as a `.zip` or `tar.gz` file.

-### Quick start
+### Build/compilation

 To build the executable on Linux or Mac, open a terminal in the neurofield directory and type:

     make

-this produces the executable (bin/neurofield).
-The user-manual is available as doc/NeurofieldManual.pdf.
+this produces the executable (`bin/neurofield`).
+The user-manual is available as `doc/NeurofieldManual.pdf`.

 To build the reference manual, generated from the code, type:

     make reference-manual

-The html files for the reference-manual will be place under `doc/html`, point your browser at the index.html file in that directory.
+The html files for the reference-manual will be placed under `doc/html`, point your browser at the index.html file in that directory.

 For a brief description of available Makefile targets, type:

     make help

-### Setup guide

-**Please check the [NeuroField wiki](https://github.com/BrainDynamicsUSYD/neurofield/wiki) for the setup walkthrough.
-The instructions below are a standalone summary if you do not have internet access.
-More detailed instructions are also included in the PDF documentation**

-1. Ensure you have a compiler that supports the `C++11` standard.
-We recommend GCC 4.8 or higher.
+**NOTE**: Ensure you have a compiler that supports the `C++11` standard.

-2. Type `make` to build the binary `bin/neurofield`.
-More information about [cross platform for non-Linux](https://github.com/BrainDynamicsUSYD/neurofield/wiki/Cross-platform-support) systems is also available.
+On Linux: g++ 4.8 or higher; clang 3.7 or higher.
+On MacOS: TBD.

+## Demos

-3. Example configurations including examples for published results are available in the `configs` folder.
+Example configurations including examples for published results are available in the `configs` folder.

-### Troubleshooting
+## Troubleshooting

 Problems compiling?
 Check [the following page](https://github.com/BrainDynamicsUSYD/neurofield/wiki/Troubleshooting) for the latest information.

-### Guidelines for contributing code
+## How to contribute code

 If you intend to contribute to NeuroField development, please make a private fork of this repository and follow the [instructions for contributors.](https://github.com/BrainDynamicsUSYD/neurofield/wiki/How-to-contribute-code-to-NeuroField)